GBH UK (2026): Section 18 vs Section 20 explained with sentencing guidelines

 GBH charges are classified under two main categories: Section 18 and Section 20.
 The primary difference lies in the accused person’s mental state at the time of the offence.

-- It requires proof that the accused deliberately intended to cause serious harm
+- It requires proof that the accused deliberately intended to cause really serious harm, or intended to resist or prevent lawful arrest.

-- It applies when the accused either intended to cause some harm or was reckless about causing harm
+- It applies when the accused either intended to cause some harm or was reckless as to whether some harm would be caused.

 What to expect if you’re charged